 A collaboration with Mike Durkin’s Renegade Company exploring capitalism at its doorstep: a visceral aural guided performance through the spaces of the American Shopping Mall.

 Make Thee an Ark.
-Historic Spanish Point, Fall 2021 (rescheduled due to Covid-19)
+Historic Spanish Point, October 2021

 Make Thee an Ark is a new site-specific play imagined by Raychel Ceciro, set 300 years in the future in a new Ark floating above an undersea Florida.
 Moored to an old oil rig, the New Ark harbors what may be the last vestiges of humanity after global warming has wreaked havoc on the planet.
 Combining storytelling with immersive performance, projection, and puppetry, Make Thee an Ark interprets the history of Historic Spanish Point from the perspective of a generation living in the flooded future.
 The performance runs just over an hour in duration.
 See photos of the space here.